 Manley became one of the league’s better pass rushers, and his talent and skill took him to the pinnacle of the sport.

 But he had a number of indiscretions off the field that marred his legacy and public image.

 However, Manley has also been an inspiration to others, and ironically, it was because of some of his struggles.

 Overcoming A Rough Childhood

-Dwight Keith Manley was born on Feb.
+Dexter Keith Manley was born on Feb.
 2, 1959 in Houston, Texas to Jewellean and Carl Manley.
 He was one of four children, the others being his brothers Reggie and Gregory and his sister Cynthia.

 As a young child, Manley struggled to learn how to read.
 Many young children have challenges in that area, but for Manley, learning to read at an age-appropriate level must’ve felt like trying to scale Mount Everest.

 By the second grade, he had already gotten 19 failing grades at Douglas Elementary School.
 During Sunday School, when he was asked to read scripture, he would say that he left his glasses at home in order to avoid the embarrassment of being behind his peers as a reader.